jakelever/swc-machine-learning-short/_episodes/02-filesystem.md

 ## Getting straight to the point

 You don't always need to do a set of `cd` commands to get to a directory, when one will do it.

-Instead of two `cd` commands, you could just use one.

 ~~~
 $ cd research_files